 Berry Pavlova is an irresistible dessert, one of the best desserts you can make during the summer.
-The meringues are very light and delicate, with a crispy crust and soft marshmallow like interior.
-Their sweetness is so well balanced with the tart fresh seasonal berries, and lightly sweet whipped cream.
+The meringues are very light and delicate, with a crispy crust and soft marshmallow-like interior.
+Their sweetness is so well balanced with the tart fresh seasonal berries, and lightly sweetened whipped cream.

-You can either make a whole meringue or divide the mixture to create separate meringues and then put together using whipped cream and fruits.
-No matter which way you choose it to be, you will be absolutely delighted.
-Summer shouldn’t pass without trying this heavenly dessert.
+You can either make a whole meringue or divide the mixture to create two separate meringue layers and then put them together using whipped cream and fruits.
+No matter which way you choose it to be, I am certain you will be delighted by this Berry Pavlova, a refreshing and light dessert perfect for summer days.
+For sure, summer shouldn’t pass without trying this heavenly dessert.

 - 6 egg whites